ClueoFoundation/ClueoMCP/README.md

 ### VS Code (with MCP extension)

-Install the MCP extension, then add the Clueo server to your workspace settings.
+Install the MCP extension, then add the OpenClueo server to your workspace settings.

 ## 🎭 Personality Presets